Explore the Maze and Island in the Sky

 In the Canyonlands’ vast history, few have dared enter into this rugged, harsh, wild region of America.
-Wind, gravity and water have been the sole architects of this otherworldly terrain.
+Wind, gravity, and water have been the sole architects of this otherworldly terrain.
 The first humans to pass through the area were Native Americans, about 10,000 years ago.
 The first Europeans to explore the area were most likely French and American trappers on the hunt for beaver and otter pelts.

 One trapper, Denis Julius, carved his name along the Green River and on the Cataract Canyon in 1836.
-Mayor John Wesley organized official exploration of the region in 1869, and for three months explorers mapped out rivers, and recorded information about the area.
-Mormon church missionary efforts helped to bring settlers to the area, and eventually the towns of Bluff, Moab and Monticello were established.
+Mayor John Wesley organized official exploration of the region in 1869, and for three months explorers mapped out rivers and recorded information about the area.
+Mormon church missionary efforts helped to bring settlers to the area, and eventually, the towns of Bluff, Moab, and Monticello were established.

 From the 1880s to 1975 the area was mainly used by cowboys and ranchers, herding stock and finding good places for feed and water.
 In the 1950s, the prospect of uranium brought many to the Canyonlands area.
-Uranium was in high demand as a result of the U.S. nuclear arms program, so the Atomic Energy Commission built many roads and offered monetary incentive to encourage industry.
+Uranium was in high demand as a result of the U.S. nuclear arms program, so the Atomic Energy Commission built many roads and offered a monetary incentive to encourage industry.
 While there wasn’t much uranium found where the park is today, the roads did allow better access and viewing of the area’s beautiful geological formations.
 Tourism increased, and in 1964 President Lyndon B. Johnson officially established Canyonlands National Park.